-COMMUNITY EXECUTIVE ADVISORY BOARD
+COMMUNITY EXECUTIVE ADVISORY BOARD 5 SEPTEMBER 2019

-Work since March 2019 consisted of refining the scope of the project, commissioning a fundraising and digital strategies, holding two public consultation events, and discussions with potential hub partners.
+Work since March 2019 consisted of refining the scope of the project, commissioning fundraising and digital strategies, holding two public consultation events, and discussions with potential hub partners.

-The site layout map showed the re-orientated entrance to the castle grounds from Quarry Street.
+The site layout map showed the re-orientated entrance to the Castle Grounds from Quarry Street.